 Sandy Cove Beach is the main beach at Fort Ross State Historical Park.
 This is a pleasant sandy beach with clear water for diving, but is not safe for swimming due to […]

-There is a small rocky driftwood covered beach below the Reef Campground and Day-Use Area at Fort Ross State Historical Park.
-The campground has 20 camping spots and access to […]
+There is a rocky driftwood covered beach below the Reef Campground and Day-Use Area at Fort Ross State Historical Park.
+The campground has 20 camping spots and access to the […]

-Fort Ross Reef is a scuba diving destination just offshore from Fort Ross State Historical Park.
-There is a day-use parking area for access to the beach and the reef. […]
+Fort Ross Reef is a scuba diving destination just offshore from Fort Ross State Historic Park.
+There is a day-use parking area at the southern end of the park that […]

-Clam Beach is on the north side of Northwest Cape in Fort Ross State Historical Park.
+Clam Beach is on the north side of Northwest Cape in Fort Ross State Historic Park.
 The USGS maps call this stretch of beach below steep towering cliffs “Clam Beach” […]

 Other locations on this map